rlphillips/rlphillips.github.io/_posts/2020-07-06-space-launch-data-exploration.md

 I went back to explore the source of the data, and checked the years with problematic launch sites. (https://space.skyrocket.de/doc_chr/lau2019.htm, https://space.skyrocket.de/doc_chr/lau1998.htm, etc) .
 CCK seems to correspond to Cape Canaveral.
-Since the "CCK" is listed as a Launch Site different from "CC", so we'll manually add it to our sites list.
-Since there are only a few, we'll check the other problematic launch codes and try to determine which country they belong to.
+Since the "CCK" is listed as a Launch Site different from "CC", I'll manually add it to our sites list.
+There are only a few sites, it's reasonable to go over them one by one and review the other problematic launch codes.
+Remember the goal is to determine which country they belong to.
 "LC-1/5" and "SLC-x", appear to be space lauch complexes in Cape Canaveral.
 BaS seems to be Ba, and YS is China, not completely sure where.
 We'll add an entry for that site as well.

 ```python